 \subsection{Transients}

 The surface of Arrokoth is not in thermal steady state.
 Several time scales enter: the short ($P_{rot} = 15.92$ h) rotation period, the longer ($P_{orb} = 298$ y) orbital period, the thermal conduction time scale of the body as a whole ($t_{deep} \sim 3 \times 10^5$ y) and the evolution time scale ($t_\odot \sim 5 \times 10^9$ y) of the Solar luminosity, which is approximately the age of Arrokoth.
-These are ordered $P_{rot} \ll P_{orb} \ll t_{deep} \ll t_\odot$; the strong inequalities simplify the analysis.
 The rotation axis is only $9^\circ$ from the orbital plane \citep{G20}, so that most portions of the surface are continuously sunlit and then continuously dark, each for a substantial fraction of the 298 y orbital period.
 This produces temperature excursions about the mean $\langle T \rangle$.

 There is yet another characteristic time scale.
 As the insolation varies with the rotational and orbital cycles, Solar heating and thermal radiation cooling of the surface compete with conductive heat flow into or out of the interior as sinks or sources of energy.
 In a time $\Delta t$ the thermal diffusion wave penetrates a distance